Zorro30/api_doc/scaling_writeup.md

       This can be mitigated by adding a standby Load balancer.
 But, yes that comes with more cost.
     - And also, Horizontal scaling comes with an additional cost therefore it's going be heavy on our pockets.

-Below is an architecture in a Nutshell which can be used to handle.
+Here is my suggestion of architecture in a Nutshell which can be used to handle the queries efficiently.

 ![Architecture](architecture.png)